necla-ml/SNLI-VE/README.md

 However, as each image in SNLI-VE dataset was from Flickr30K, and there are 5 captions correspondingly.
 With all captions considered, we believe it is very possible to cover most information in the given image.

-For each neutral example, we form 5 `(caption_i, hypothesis)` pairs, and use a pretrained text entailment model (here we use allnlp model that pretrained on the SNLI dataset).
+For each neutral example, we form 5 `(caption_i, hypothesis)` pairs, and use a pretrained textual entailment model (here we use [allennlp](https://allennlp.org/models) model that pretrained on the SNLI dataset).
 If 3 out of 5 prediction results are `entailment` or `contradiction`, then it will be added to the to-be-deleted list (see [uncertain_neutral_list_allennlp.txt](to_be_delete_neutral/uncertain_neutral_list_allennlp.txt) for the full to-be-deleted list, totally `87076` examples)